 It’s easy to forget, with so much else going on this year, but it is tax time!

-Even though the 2020 tax deadlines have been pushed out in 2020 due to the coronovirus crisis, don’t wait until the last minute.
+Even though the 2020 tax deadlines have been pushed out in 2020 due to the coronavirus crisis, don’t wait until the last minute.
 With the extension, the regular April tax day and the June due date for expats now both fall on the same day, July 15, 2020.
 This means accountants will be extremely busy leading up to that deadline.

 To help you prepare, let’s cover the expat tax basics.
+After that, we have 5 easy tips to get you started.

 Expats have to file a US tax return even if they don’t owe any tax